So you website reaches audiences in Europe? Don’t get fined!

 Had random email recently from a company that you dealt with in the past!
 Requesting approval to keep your details on file!
 Most likely prompted by GDPR compliance requirements.
 In a nutshell, GDPR is one of the most important privacy changes in the last 20 years.
 This legal rule protects all European state persons and their online activities.
 It affects the use, handling and storage of personal information.
 Please note, this is not a legal document and does not cover the entirety of GDPR compliance.
 That that would take more than on a quick blog.
 Please visit the relevant governing websites for further accurate information.

-So what do you need to do to be GDPR compliant
+What do you need to do to be GDPR compliant

 Any information taken from the website user is a privacy issue.
 This can include online forms, inquiries, interactions, cookies and also browser read information.
 Information may include their age, sex, demographics, interests, websites visited, social media interactions.
 Google analytics and associated advertising networks can target audiences.
 Most websites use some sort of tracking.
 Used to analyze the website performance and what audience they are reaching.
 It also helps show how that audience interacts with the site.
-For a more detailed GDPR overview please visit https://eugdpr.org/.
-Also, visit the 2018 reform of EU data protection rules.
+For a more detailed GDPR overview please visit https://gdpr.eu/ and the 2018 reform of EU data protection rules.

 Acceptance, opting in and out!